-The reception was truly tough.
+Their reception, however, was truly tough.
 These companies’ stocks have not gained momentum and being listed has attracted greater public scrutiny.

-Some tech companies didn’t manage to list at all which left disappointment and sour tastes in prospective investors’ mouths.
 The biggest disappointment, however, must be WeWork’s failed proposed listing and its subsequent business fallout.

 The hottest things in tech